Libyco-Punic Mausoleum of Dougga: Interpretation

 The Libyo-Punic Mausoleum has often been connected with the funerary monuments of Asia Minor and necropolises of Alexandria of the third and second centuries BC.

 On account of the inscription, the tomb is considered to be dedicated to Atban son of Iepmatah son of Palu.
 It has recently been determined that the inscription, which is located beside one of the false doors of the podium, was not unique.
-Another inscription, irreparably damaged, would have enumerated the titulare of the tomb's occupant.
+Another inscription, irreparably damaged, would have enumerated the titulary of the tomb's occupant.

 According to recent studies, the names mentioned on the surviving inscription are merely the monument's builders: the architect and the various head artisans.
 The monument would have been built by the citizens of the city for a Numidian prince.
 It is thought to have possibly been a tomb or cenotaph intended for Massinissa.